hord-brayden/Deigner/README.md

 ## Final Notes

 If you find this useful, you probably work in ad tech and we're sorry.
 If you find bugs, they're definitely features.
-If you understand all the code, please explain it to us.
+If you understand all the code, please explain it to me.

-Remember:
-- Keep it Metal 🤘
-- Keep it Heavy 🏋️‍♂️
-- Real Instruments 🎸

-_Built with ❤️ and way too many console.log statements_